-Elite Integrative Wellness Center is here to treat you with the knowledge of Dr. Sareta Coubarous, DO, DAOBPMR, a double Board Certified Osteopathic Medical Physician, boarded by the American Osteopathic Board of Physical Medicine and Rehabilitation (AOBPMR), who has published national journal articles and book chapters in the field of Pain Management, has evaluated hundreds of patients for Orthopedic and Neurological conditions as a Consultative Examiner for the Department of Social Security Disability Determination in NJ & PA, has been Certified with a Specialty DEA license for Addiction, has been approved as one of the first 30 Montgomery County Physicians to Certify for Medical Marijuana, has been Board Certified as an Independent Medical Examiner by the American Board of Independent Medical Examiners (ABIME), selected as a Technical Associate (TA) Consultative Physician for SAMHSA (Substance Abuse and Mental Health Services Administrative) for the PA Opiate Consortium, and has taught as a Clinical Instructor for an Accredited Fellowship Program in the field of Interventional Pain Management.
+Elite Integrative Wellness Center is here to treat you with the knowledge of Dr. Sareta Coubarous, DO, DAOBPMR, a double Board Certified Osteopathic Medical Physician, boarded by the American Osteopathic Board of Physical Medicine and Rehabilitation (AOBPMR), who has published national medical journal articles and medical book chapters in the field of Pain Management, has evaluated hundreds of patients for Orthopedic and Neurological conditions as a Consultative Examiner for the Department of Social Security Disability Determination in NJ & PA, has been Certified with a Specialty DEA license for Addiction, has been approved as one of the first 30 Montgomery County Physicians to Certify for Medical Marijuana, has been Board Certified as an Independent Medical Examiner by the American Board of Independent Medical Examiners (ABIME), selected as a Technical Associate (TA) Consultative Physician for SAMHSA (Substance Abuse and Mental Health Services Administrative) for the PA Opiate Consortium, and has taught as a Clinical Instructor for an Accredited Fellowship Program in the field of Interventional Pain Management.

 ABOUT PHYSICAL MEDICINE AND REHABILITATION